FAQs

 We cannot show up sustainably for our communities if we ourselves are depleted or exploited by systems that expect us to give endlessly without rest or compensation.

 We can't dismantle systems of harm while still being consumed by them.
 And we can't guide others into healing if we're running on empty.
+A lot of therapists don’t take insurance because the system often underpays for the work - many times less than half our rate, after waiting months for reimbursement.

 We’re committed to holding these complexities with care.
 If you have questions, we invite you to bring them into conversation.
 Healing is a journey—and we’re in it with you.